jina-ai/clip-as-service/README.md

 ##### **Q:** How many requests can one service handle concurrently?

-**A:** The maximum number of concurrent requests is determined by `num_worker` in `app.py`.
+**A:** The maximum number of concurrent requests is determined by `num_worker` in `bert_serving_start`.
 If you a sending more than `num_worker` requests concurrently, the new requests will be temporally stored in a queue until a free worker becomes available.

 ##### **Q:** So one request means one sentence?